 While you should drink water regularly, water alone doesn’t contain many electrolytes.
 Regular sips of DripDrop with a unique combination of essential minerals can help you defeat dehydration fast.

 Tips to Help You Cool Down Quickly

 Here are some lifestyle adjustments you can make to help you cool down fast and stay cool, particularly on hot, humid days:

 Carry a water bottle with you.
-For something more effective than water when it comes to relieving dehydration, try DripDrop ORS, which comes in a variety of flavors, including Watermelon, Fruit Punch, Orange, and Berry.
+For something more effective than water when it comes to relieving dehydration, try DripDrop, which comes in a variety of flavors, including Watermelon, Fruit Punch, and Berry.

 2. Remove Extra Layers When Working Outside